mhoehle/hoehleatsu.github.io/_posts/2020-05-31-superspreader.md

 ## [1] 0.3475131
 ```

 ### Red Marble Toy Example
-For the [toy example offspring distribution](https://youtu.be/fOHB6PtcoMU?t=1259) used by [Christian Drosten](https://twitter.com/c_drosten) in his Coronavirus Update podcast episode 44 on COVID-19 superspreading (in German).
+For the [toy example offspring distribution](https://youtu.be/fOHB6PtcoMU?t=1259) used by [Christian Drosten](https://twitter.com/c_drosten) in his Coronavirus Update podcast on COVID-19 superspreading (episode 44, in German).
 The described hypothetical scenario is translated to an offspring distribution, where a primary case either generates 1 (with probability 9/10) or 10 (with probability 1/10) secondary cases: